Empowering Young DIabetes Warriors:

 Resources about diabetes

-users to fluctuations in their blood sugar, reducing the need for constant monitoring.
+This wristband offers a convenient and discreet way to monitor blood glucose levels.
+By displaying color changes and providing gentle haptic feedback, the wristband alerts users to fluctuations in their blood sugar, reducing the need for constant monitoring.

 As stated previously, we created an ecosystem for communication between the patient;